hbmshell/core/README.md

 ## Interpreters types

+1. hbmlite : run harbour as a script.
+Only gtnull graphic driver available.
 1. hbmscript : run harbour as a script.
-Only gtnul graphic driver available.
+Only gtnul graphic driver available (all libs included).
 1. hbmdialog : run harbour as a clipper program.
 Commands GET, SAY and others TUI commands as availables.
 1. hbmgui : run harbour as a clipper program but in new window.
+1. hbmwvg : run harbour wvg program.
+Only Windows platform.
 1. hbmhmg : run HMG program.
+Only Windows platform.

 ## Steps